demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <img src="https://i.imgur.com/aGqG47H.png">

   Generally speaking, these two fields are the most important.
 "Manual Level Names List" is the list of moons that the dungeon will appear in.
 "Dynamic Level Tags List" is the list of special tags.
-The important tags are "All" (the dungeon will appear on all moons), "Vanilla" (on vanilla moons), and "Custom" (on modded moons).
+The important tags are "Vanilla" (on vanilla moons) and "Custom" (on modded moons).

   <img src="https://i.imgur.com/fmeX0Nz.png">